-Isaksson et al., 2007 analysed shear correction factor for corrugated-core structures using sinusoidal corrugated board.
+Isaksson et al., 2007 analyses shear correction factor for corrugated-core structures using sinusoidal corrugated board.
 The ability of the model to properly capture and simulate the mechanical behaviour of corrugated boards subjected to plate bending as well as three-point bending has been established by means of several numerical examples, which are compared to experiments on corrugated board panels of varying geometry.

-Mechanical Performance on Sandwich Structure Compression Testing on Sandwich Structure
+2.4 Mechanical Tests on Sandwich Structure

+2.4.1 Compression Testing on Sandwich Structure